Web Ontology Language: OWL Full

 OWL Full is based on a different semantics from OWL Lite or OWL DL, and was designed to preserve some compatibility with RDF Schema.
 For example, in OWL Full a class can be treated simultaneously as a collection of individuals and as an individual in its own right; this is not permitted in OWL DL.
 OWL Full allows an ontology to augment the meaning of the pre-defined (RDF or OWL) vocabulary.
 OWL Full is undecidable, so no reasoning software is able to perform complete reasoning for it.

 OWL2 profiles

-In OWL 2, there are three sublanguages of the language.
-OWL 2 EL is a fragment that has polynomial time reasoning complexity; OWL 2 QL is designed to enable easier access and query to data stored in databases; OWL 2 RL is a rule subset of OWL 2.
+In OWL2 there are three sublanguages (known as profiles):